Selena Gomez: Products and endorsements

 From 2013 to 2015, Gomez was a spokesperson and partner for Neo by Adidas.
 In 2015, Gomez signed $3 million endorsement deal with Pantene.
 In 2016, Gomez appeared in a fashion campaign for luxury brand Louis Vuitton.
 She also appeared in ads for Coca-Cola's "Share a Coke" campaign, and advertisements for the campaign and lyrics from two of her songs were featured on Coca-Cola packaging nationwide.
-In 2017, Gomez confirmed her collaboration with Coach, beginning with their fall line, thereby becoming the new face of the brand and earning $10 million.
+In 2017, Gomez confirmed her collaboration with Coach, beginning with their fall line, thereby becoming the new face of the brand.
 The limited-edition collection of handbags was called the "Selena Grace" line.
 Gomez's second collection and "first ever ready-to-wear collection for Coach", named Coach X Selena Gomez, included clothing, outerwear, and bags.
 That year, Gomez signed a $30 million contract with the athletic brand Puma as brand ambassador, appearing in campaigns such as those for the Phenom Lux sneakers released in March.
 Her collection with Puma, called SG x PUMA Strong Girl collection, launched on December 12 of that year and contained products from sneakers to athleisure attire.
-It was also reported in 2018 that Gomez had been earning $800,000 for each sponsored Instagram post.
+Since 2017, Gomez has been one of the highest-paid people on Instagram, becoming the highest paid-person on the platform of 2017.
+As of July 2023, Gomez earns $1.7 million per sponsored Instagram post.

 In April 2020, Gomez became an owner and investor of the ice cream brand Serendipity.
-In September, she launched her own makeup line, "Rare Beauty".
-The makeup line was named Startup of the Year at the 2020 WWD Beauty Inc Awards.
-In November 2021, Gomez cofounded the mental health media platform "Wondermind".
-She is also an investor in the food delivery company Gopuff.
-In May 2022, she also collaborated with Our Place on a cookware line.
+In July 2021, she released a swimwear line with La'Mariette.
+In November, Gomez co-founded the mental health media platform Wondermind.
+The following month, Gomez became an investor in the food delivery company Gopuff.
+In May 2022, she collaborated with Our Place on a cookware line, the Summer Collection.
+A second edition of the range was released in June 2023.
+In February 2025, Gomez and Benny Blanco's collaboration "Talk" was previewed as the soundtrack to an Apple advertisement for the IPhone 16e, before its release the following month.